johndoe31415/gbpig/README.md

-# gppig
+# gbpig
-gpbig is the German Biometric Passport Image Generator.
+gbpig is the German Biometric Passport Image Generator.
 It was originally some GIMP templates, but is now a Python script that takes any image along with the following metadata in JSON format: